 The front bumper is wider and slimmer and is flanked by standard LED headlamps.
 The rear now has subtle black trim elements under the windows and all-red taillights.

-This year’s updated Odyssey will reportedly sport a revised front fascia with LED headlamps, receive increased equipment levels (such as hands-free, motion-operated doors), and more safety features.
+This year’s updated Honda Odyssey 2022 Redesign will reportedly sport a revised front fascia with LED headlamps, receive increased equipment levels (such as hands-free, motion-operated doors), and more safety features.

 2022 Honda Odyssey Interior